nurbxfit/learn/javascript/Basic_Javascript/ES6/README.md

 - there are two common scope in javascript right now which are **block scope** and **function scope**.
 - A block in javascript is enclosed in the curly bracket `{` this my bllock `}`
 - In language like c++ or Java, when we declare variable in a block scope.
-- those variable are only accessable in the scope it was declared.
+- those variable are only accessible in the scope it was declared.
 - if we try to access the variable outside of the block scope it will throw an error.
-- when we declare a variable in a block, those variable aren't accessable outside of that scope.
+- when we declare a variable in a block, those variable aren't accessible outside of that scope.
-- But if we declare a variable outside of that block, those variable are accessable inside of the block. if the block is nested.
+- But if we declare a variable outside of that block, those variable are accessible inside of the block. if the block is nested.
 - example C++ code.
 ```cpp
 int main(){